Clipy/KeyHolder/README.md

 ## How to Build
 1. Move to the project root directory
 2. Install dependency library with `carthage` or `git submodule`
-3. `carthage checkout --use-submodules` or `git submodule init && git submodule update`
+3. `carthage checkout --use-submodules` or `git submodule init && git submodule update --recursive`
 4. Open `KeyHolder.xcworkspace` on Xcode.
 5. build.